Daria-agisheva/Portfolio/README.md

 # Portfolio

-Portfolio of Daria Agisheva for a QA Engineer (Junior Software Tester).
+Portfolio of Daria Agisheva for a QA Engineer.
 Examples of test documentation that I have created are on tab Wiki

 _**My skills**_